dyfet/tycho_sipwitchqt/README.md

 ## Support

 At the moment I do not have infrastructure to offer support.
 I have published this, and perhaps as of this writing, other telephony packages, to develop best practices for producing a new generation of telephony services.
-I do maintain an email address for public contact for all similarly published Tycho Softworks projects as [tychosoft@gmail.com](mailto://tychosoft@gmail.com).
+Bug reports specific to SipWitchQt can be sent to [bugs-sipwitchqt](mailto:incoming+tychosoft/sipwitchqt@incoming.gitlab.com).
+I do maintain an email address for public contact for all similarly published Tycho Softworks projects as [tychosoft@gmail.com](mailto:tychosoft@gmail.com).
 Merge requests may be accepted when I happen to have a chance and connectivity to do so.
 I also will be using the gitlab [sipwitchqt](https://gitlab.com/tychosoft/sipwitchqt) issue tracker for bug reporting and project management.
 Maybe in the future we will be able to put together a and commercially deliver a complete VoIP solution.

 ## Testing